OI-wiki/i18n/docs/basic/enumerate.md

 while using enumerating method, ensure you have figured out the following two questions to avoid unnecessary time cost:

-- What is the range of searching?
+- What is the range to enumerate?
-- Does all the possible answers
+- Is every possible answer need to be enumerated?

 ### Pick an appropriate enumerating order